 Staff promote our ethos in the way they relate to children and through their methodologies.
 Co-operative learning, reciprocal teaching and talk partners encourage cooperation and allow children to put the skills into practice.
 Our school council, Eco Council, Buddy scheme, play leaders, house system, and regular, specific, creative enrichment projects encourage relationships between year groups and a greater sense of community.

-We also have a qualified counsellor available in school and have trained staff that run emotional literacy groups for children who require direct support.
+We also have trained staff that run emotional literacy groups for children who require direct support.